USS Fort Lauderdale: Design

 Fort Lauderdale incorporates high temperature superconductor-based mine protection degaussing system built by American Superconductor to reduce the magnetic signature of the ship.

 History

 On 9 March 2016, the ship was given the name Fort Lauderdale, and the contract to build her was awarded to HII's Ingalls Shipyard on 19 December 2016.
 Fort Lauderdales keel was laid down on 13 October 2017, at Ingalls Shipyard in Pascagoula, Mississippi.
 She was launched on 28 March 2020, and her acceptance trials were completed on 31 January 2022.
 The ship was commissioned during a ceremony in her namesake city of Fort Lauderdale, Florida, on 30 July 2022.
 She arrived at her homeport in Norfolk, Virginia on 4 August 2022.

 In June 2024, Fort Lauderdale was part of Maryland Fleet Week at Baltimore Inner Harbor.

+USS Fort Lauderdale left Norfolk base on 14 August 2025 alongside sister ship USS San Antonio, LHD USS Iwo Jima and two destroyers to the South Caribbean as a deployment for Operation Southern Spear.